prnikita/cse15l-lab-report/lab-report-2.md

 ![Image](orange.png)

 * Methods in code called:
-public static void main(String[] args) throws IOException is the first method that is called. (during command "java StringServer port") public String handleRequest(URI url) is the second method that is called.
+public static void main(String[] args) throws IOException is the first method that is called (during command "java StringServer port"). public String handleRequest(URI url) is the second method that is called.

-* relevant arguments to the methods
+* relevant arguments to the methods:
-String [] args in the main method refers to system inputs (built in) URI url refers to the localhost url
+String [] args in the main method refers to system inputs (built in).
+URI url refers to the localhost url.

-relevant fields of class
+relevant fields of class:
-Arraylist requests stores the query paramters in the url to concatenate on the page
+Arraylist requests stores the query parameters in the url to concatenate on the page.

-* values in the relevant fields that changed requests changes from null to {orange}
+* values in the relevant fields that changed: requests changes from null to {orange}

 ![Image](orange_apple.png)

 * Methods in code called:
-public static void main(String[] args) throws IOException is the first method that is called. (during command "java StringServer port") public String handleRequest(URI url) is the second method that is called.
+public static void main(String[] args) throws IOException is the first method that is called(during command "java StringServer port"). public String handleRequest(URI url) is the second method that is called.

-* relevant arguments to the methods
+* relevant arguments to the methods:
-String [] args in the main method refers to system inputs (built in) URI url refers to the localhost url
+String [] args in the main method refers to system inputs (built in).
+URI url refers to the localhost url.

-relevant fields of class
+relevant fields of class:
-Arraylist requests stores the query paramters in the url to concatenate on the page
+Arraylist requests stores the query parameters in the url to concatenate on the page.

-* values in the relevant fields that changed requests changes from {orange} to {orange, apple}
+* values in the relevant fields that changed: requests changes from {orange} to {orange, apple}